ltwlf/azure-ai-tts-avatar-react/README.md

-# Azure TTS Avatar Demo
+# Azure AI TTS Avatar React Demo

 This project demonstrates the integration of Azure AI Foundry with Azure OpenAI and Azure Text-to-Speech Avatar services to create an interactive virtual assistant.